ART OR ARTIFICE II

 we know or recognize.
 Which begs the question: is it a sufficient

-condition that viewers (art critics) be moved by the beauty
+condition that viewers or art critics need only be moved by

-of an abstract painting for it to be considered high art, to
+the beauty of a work for it to be considered high art, to be

-be exhibited in the world’s most prestigious museums?
+exhibited in the world’s most prestigious galleries and

 the history of art, abstract represents a radical break with